 Field Trips:Experience and Give Back

-On Sunday, we’ll take the knowledge learned and motivation gained during Saturday’s workshops, and put them into action for our coast.
-Field trips will be held from 9:00-12:00 at nearby locations in Glynn and Camden County.
+On Sunday morning, we’ll take the knowledge learned and motivation gained during Saturday’s workshops, and put them into action for our coast.
+Field trips will be held from 9:00-12:00 at nearby locations in Chatham County.
 (Participants will provide their own transportation to the destination; directions will be provided.)
-What better weekend to give back than Martin Luther King Jr. service weekend?

-We’ve paired each field trip with associated conservation issues, so sign up for the field trip and issues that best fit your interests.
+We’ve paired each field trip with associated conservation issues and projects, so sign up for the trip with the issues that best fit your interests.